How the shortage of a $15 cancer drug is upending treatment

 Cisplatin and carboplatin are inexpensive: They cost $15 and $23 a vial, according to the U.S. Pharmacopeia, a nonprofit aimed at medication safety and supply.
 But manufacturing the drugs requires a reliable supply of platinum, a metal used, as well as a sterile plant and special controls to protect workers from the drugs’ toxic effects.
 As a result, few companies make them.

-The most recent shortages of these widely used drugs occurred when a leading manufacturer, Intas Pharmaceuticals, shut down production in December after the Food and Drug Administration had performed a surprise inspection at its plant in Ahmadabad, India.
+The most recent shortages of these widely used drugs occurred when a leading manufacturer, Intas Pharmaceuticals, shut down production in December after the Food and Drug Administration had performed a surprise inspection at its plant in Ahmedabad, India.
 The U.S. agency issued a report that said employees were shredding, tearing and pouring acid on quality control records and noted a “cascade of failure” at the site.

 The company’s subsidiary, Accord Healthcare, in Durham, North Carolina, said recently that it was still making improvements at the plant that were needed to restart production.